CYB3R-JUNKI3/Robocop-Rogue-City-VR/README.md

 ## Important Notes / FAQ's
 :question: _Bullets are off if I ADS (Aim Down Sights)_

-:bulb: Currently unable to resolve this, however, the In-Game crosshair has been heavily reduced and is still very accurate
+:bulb: Currently unable to resolve, however, the In-Game crosshair is heavily reduced and still very accurate

 ---
 :question: _Sometimes the camera snaps when firing a weapon_